fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     We are now ready to run the analysis.
-    We start by defining the target name, which is the FRED name of the US CPI index ("CPIAUCSL"), the target transformation code, which is 5 for first order logarithmic difference, and the start and end dates of the vintages used in the analysis.
+    We start by defining the target name, which is the FRED name of the US CPI index ("CPIAUCSL"), the target transformation code, which is 5 for first order logarithmic difference, and the start and end dates of the vintages used for testing.
     </p>

 .. code:: python